-• When a child starts Playbox, we find out from parents their children's dietary needs and preferences, including any allergies.

-We record this information on her/his registration card and on the daily Register and ensure that all staff and volunteers are fully informed about them.

-- On some occasions, such as religious festivals and Teddy Bears' Picnics, we include foods from the diet of the children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - We take care not to provide food containing nuts or nut products and are especially vigilant where we have a child who has a known allergy to nuts. - We regret that we cannot accept cakes or sweets from parents, on children's birthdays, for example. - Through discussion with parents, we obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, and about food allergies.
+- When a child starts Playbox, we find out from parents their children's dietary needs and preferences, including any allergies. - We record this information on her/his registration card and on the daily Register and ensure that all staff and volunteers are fully informed about them. - We include foods from the diet of the children's cultural backgrounds, providing children with familiar foods and introducing them to new ones. - We take care not to provide food containing nuts or nut products and are especially vigilant where we have a child who has a known allergy to nuts. - We regret that we cannot accept cakes or sweets from parents, on children's birthdays, for example. - Through discussion with parents, we obtain information about the dietary rules of the religious groups to which children and their parents belong, and of vegetarians and vegans, and about food allergies.
 We take account of this information in the provision of food and drinks. - We require staff to show sensitivity in providing for children's diets and allergies.
-Staff do not use a child's diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy. - We organise snack times so that they are social occasions in which children and staff participate. - We use snack times to help children to develop independence through giving them opportunities to make choices, serve food, learn to use age-appropriate cutlery, chop fruit and feed themselves.
+Staff do not use a child's diet or allergy as a label for the child or make a child feel singled out because of her/his diet or allergy. - We organise snack times so that they are social occasions in which children and staff participate. - We use snack times to help children to develop independence through giving them opportunities to make choices, serve food, learn to use age-appropriate cutlery and feed themselves.